This is just a list of games we’ve played through, accompanied with some feelings about them. Consider them tiny game reviews.

 Note: If you’re a fan or a developer of one of these games, try not to get upset.
 I may come off overly rude at some points, since these thoughts are very condensed and honest.
 Feel free to use the comments section to contact me if you want a more detailed and constructive article about any of the games.
 I’d love to give constructive feedback to you.

 Battle Princess Madelyn (Switch)

 A short arcade-style game very much like Ghouls ‘n Ghosts.
 Despite finishing it in a day, I really enjoyed the experience.
 Will definitely return to play this again (note to self: I’m not very good at keeping promises).

 Cadence of Hyrule (Switch)

 Forget the Link’s Awakening remake.
 Get this instead.
 I’m musically challenged and never really had a problem with the rhythmic gameplay.
-There’s a physical version coming at the end of 2020, too, with all DLC included.
+There’s a physical version available now, with all DLC included.